 positions (all those in the 0000 and 2000 job bands) shall include the use of a search committee of at least three people to be appointed by the unit administrator at the time the unit requests authorization to fill a position opening.
 Unit administrators are urged to consider the importance of diversity when making appointments to search committees.
 NDSU Policy 339 requires for every faculty recruiting committee to include faculty from the unit and at least one student.
 A unit may wish to include both an undergraduate and a graduate student on the committee.

 2.2.3 The search committee shall be involved in recruiting, screening, and interviewing applicants, with particular responsibility for affirmative action efforts to solicit and include applicants from underrepresented and protected groups.
 Selection from the group of finalists is the responsibility of the unit administrator and is based on the recommendation of the search committee.
-The Vice President for Equity, Diversity, and Global Outreach or designee shall be considered an ex officio member of each search committee and will be available to assist the committee in fulfilling its responsibilities.
+The Vice Provost for Faculty and Equity, or designee shall be considered an ex officio member of each search committee and will be available to assist the committee in fulfilling its responsibilities.

 2.2.4 Exceptions to searches for benefitted executive/administrative, and academic and professional broadbanded staff positions listed (greater than .50 FTE and longer than 4 months) are limited to the following: